-At 1 September 1983 there were 88 licensed aerodromes plus 4 Commonwealth controlled airports in the Territory.
-Qantas operates a weekly international service from Darwin to Singapore whilst Garuda Indonesian Airways provides a twice weekly service to Den Pasar (Bali).
-Regular services to Darwin with intermediate stops at some Territory centres are operated by Trans Australian Airlines and Ansett Airlines of Australia from mainland capital cities and by Airlines of Western Australia from Western Australia.
-Airlines of Northern Australia commenced operations in 1981 and provide a network to all major Territory centres.
+At 1 September 1985 there were 81 licensed aerodromes plus 4 Commonwealth controlled airports in the Territory.
+Qantas operates a weekly international service from Darwin to Singapore whilst Garuda Indonesian Airways provides a twice weekly service to Den Pasar (Bali) and Royal Brunei Airlines to Brunei (Bandar Seri Begawan).
+Regular services to Darwin with intermediate stops at some Territory centres are operated by Trans Australian Airlines and Ansett Airlines of Australia from mainland capital cities and by Ansett Western Australia from Western Australia.
+Ansett Northern Territory commenced operations in 1981 and provide a network to all major Territory centres.
 The Northern Territory Aerial Medical Service has aircraft based at Darwin and Gove while the Royal Flying Doctor Service operates from Alice Springs.
-Regular commuter services operate from Darwin, Katherine and Alice Springs to outlying centres.
+Regular commuter services operate from Darwin, Katherine, Gove and Alice Springs to outlying centres.
 Charter services are available at Darwin, Alice Springs, Gove, Groote Eylandt, Katherine, Tennant Creek, Ayers Rock and Jabiru.
 Responsibility for the economic licensing of domestic operations passed from the Commonwealth to the Northern Territory Government on 1 June 1980.
 The Commonwealth Government retains responsibility for safety and operational aspects and works closely with Territory authorities in the licensing of commercial operations within the Territory.